oasdflkjo/rasperry-pi-gstreamer-toggle/README.md

-Simple rasperry toggle script to lanuch and kill gstreamer.
+Simple rasperry toggle script to launch and kill gstreamer.